King Kong (comics)

 Throughout the decades King Kong has been featured in numerous comic book publications from numerous publishers.

 King Kong and his iconic battle with airplanes atop the Empire State Building.
 From the 1968 adaptation of King Kong, courtesy of Gold Key Comics.
+Cover art by George Wilson.

 RKO comic strips

 In 1933, RKO (the studio that produced King Kong and The Son of Kong) created comic strips for each respective film in their pressbooks.
 These strips were published by newspapers across the country weeks leading up to each film's release as part of a pre-release publicity campaign and were illustrated by Glenn Cravath.
 When The Son of Kong strip was published in Spain, it featured additional artwork not seen in the American strip by Tomas Porto.
 These were published in Movies Celebs (Famous Movies) #12 by Editorial Swan in 1942.

 The King Kong Show

 A mini-story (called "Kong Joins the Circus") which was based on the King Kong from The King Kong Show was published in the one-shot comic America's Best TV Comics by Marvel Comics in 1967.

-In Japan, the cartoon version of King Kong appeared in a comic strip in issue #34 of the Japanese magazine Shonen Magazine.
-In this issue, published in 1967, Kong battles a living version of the Statue of Liberty brought about by Dr. Who.
-This strip was based on the American cartoon series which was animated in Japan by Toei Animation.
-Shonen Magazine would publish numerous strips based on the 1960s King Kong cartoon throughout the show's run in that country, featuring adaptations of various episodes, but also original stories.
-Hikari No Kuni Comics from Japan had comic magazines based on the series as well.
+In Japan, King Kong appeared in various Mangas that featured comic stories based on The King Kong Show which was produced in Japan by Toei.
+These issues were published throughout the show's run in that country and featured not only adaptations of various episodes but also original stories.
+These comics appeared in issues of Mangas published by Kodansha such as Shonen Magazine, the seasonal spinoff Bessatsu Shonen, and Bokura magazine.
+As well Hikari No Kuni Comics from Japan published a three volume comic magazine based on the series.